 Although you don’t want to feed pomegranates directly to your dog, there are potential health benefits to giving dogs pomegranate extract as a supplement.
 A 2017 peer-reviewed study suggests pomegranate peel extract can aid in a dog’s digestive health.
 Dr. Klein explained that the study showed that in the proper dosage, the extract “may have an impact on hindgut fermentation,” which is a digestive process, “and antioxidant status in dogs.”

-This is making pomegranate extract a popular nutraceutical.
 Another study shows that some fruits, including pomegranates, are natural antioxidants and can be beneficial to include in dog food.
-Specifically regarding pomegranate extract, the researchers found that the inclusion of pomegranate in dog food can be effective in slowing lipid oxidation, keeping food fresh and nutritious for longer.
+Specifically regarding pomegranate extract, the researchers found that the inclusion of pomegranate in dog food can be effective in slowing lipid oxidation.
+This could help keep the food fresh and nutritious for longer.

 If you’re adding a pomegranate extract supplement to your dog’s diet, look for products that are manufactured specifically for dogs.
 If you’re using a pomegranate extract that is marketed as a supplement for people, it’s important to read the ingredients list very closely.
 When looking at the supplement’s ingredients, “make sure the product does not contain xylitol, an artificial sweetener that is toxic to dogs,” Dr. Klein says.
 If you have questions or concerns about adding pomegranate supplements to your dog’s diet, speak with your dog’s veterinarian.